regilynFeliciano/pi-dev-day/README.md

 ### Choose Your Own Adventure!

-* Implement a layout that tickles your fancy!
-Make a branch for your feature so that it can be easily merged.
+Choose one of the following adventures:

+1. Create a layout that others can use and push it to a feature branch.
+If you can't think of anything, here are some pre-curated ideas.

-* Write an integration with the devlights client that changes the light in your pod when a PR you contributed to gets approved, merged, and/or closed.
+    * Write an integration with the devlights client that changes the light in your pod when a PR gets approved, merged, and/or closed.

     * Create a PR feedback feature that displays an alert for you to re-check a PR when a `PushEvent` happens after you have **requested changes** on a PR.

+    * Create a weather layout.
+It could either do a lookup for location by IP, or be configurable, or both...
+So many possibilities!

-**Whoever contributes the best Pi feature(s) will win a [Circuit Playground Express](https://www.adafruit.com/product/3333)!
-Submissions will be judged by creativity, completeness, relevance, and overall awesomeness!**
+**The best contribution will win a [Circuit Playground Express](https://www.adafruit.com/product/3333)!
+Submissions will be judged by completeness, code execution, and overall usefulness.
+If there is a tie, the winner will be decided by popular vote!**

 ### Fin